syscraft-mc/starter-server/README.md

 lp group owner permission set <permission here>
 ```

 > Note: By default, Owner group has *all* permissions.
 This is because we've enable the **LuckPerms AutoOp** system for you and given Owner group the permission `luckperms.autoop`!
+This is very different from using the `*` permission, which means every permission as well but includes those permissions that plugin authors do not want people to have, even if they're OPped - things like permissions that prevent actions which OPs should be allowed to do.
+Never use the `*` on its own!

 If you ever want to expand and take your server public, it's best to use a professional hosting company - you can find providers that specialize in Minecraft servers specifically, or even ones that provide a machine (or virtual machine) that you can connect to and set up entirely on your own.